SparkPowerDesign/Meter-Cam-Pi/README.md

 Raspberry Pi based meter camera

 Basic implementation of a Rasberry Pi based meter camera.
-Takes a picture on an interval and submits to Mqtt server with base64 conversion.
+Takes a picture on an interval and submits to an Mqtt server with base64 image conversion.

 Features include a timed mode to take pictures and transmit via Mqtt on a specified interval.